Carter, Clarence Holbrook

 Painter, Arts administrator

-Biographical/Historical Note: Painter, designer, director of Federal Art Project; Cleveland, Ohio.
+Biographical/Historical Note: Clarence Holbrook Carter (1904-2000) was a painte and a designer, as well as the director of Federal Art Project in Cleveland, Ohio.

 Conducted as part of the Archives of American Art's New Deal and the Arts project, which includes over 400 interviews of artists, administrators, historians, and others involved with the federal government's art programs and the activities of the Farm Security Administration in the 1930s and early 1940s.